yousif-alnaimi/JaffaCakesClassifier/README.md

 ## Classifying

 This step is the crux of the classification problem.
 A few models were chosen to serve as a basis to see which would be best to choose for the final model.
-The initial selection was logistic regression, random forests, gradient boosting, K nearest-neighbours, decision trees, and support vector machines.
-These models were run in their default settings and through a 5-fold cross validation test on the training , then a prediction on the test set with a classification report and confusion matrix (a table of predicted class in the columns and actual class in the rows - in this case column/row 1 is biscuit and column/row 2 is cake).
+The initial selection was logistic regression[[18]](#18), random forests[[19]](#19), gradient boosting[[20]](#20), K nearest-neighbours[[21]](#21), decision trees[[22]](#22), and support vector machines[[23]](#23).
+These models were run in their default settings and through a 5-fold cross validation test on the training, then a prediction on the test set with a classification report and confusion matrix (a table of predicted class in the columns and actual class in the rows - in this case column/row 1 is biscuit and column/row 2 is cake).
 Comparing their means and standard deviations, as well as the reports and matrices, it seemed that random forests, gradient boosting, and k nearest-neighbour were the best algorithms in this case.
+In particular, the accuracy row in the classification report shows us that the test accuracy and cross validation accuracy were very similar, implying that the chance of overfitting is low.
 The reasons for selection and rejection for each model is summarised in the table below:

 | Model       | Status | Reasoning |
 | ----------- | ----------- | ----------- |